Emotion Diffusion Classifier with Adaptive Margin Discrepancy Training for Facial Expression Recognition: Introduction

 \section{Introduction}

 Facial expressions serve as a primary mechanism for conveying emotional states and are crucial for human non-verbal communication.
 Automatic facial expression recognition (FER) enables machines to interpret and respond to human emotions during human-computer interactions.
 The remarkable success of modern deep learning techniques has significantly boosted FER performance \cite{li2022deep, wang2022systematic}.
 Contemporary deep learning approaches for FER predominantly rely on discriminative classifiers \cite{zhao2023geometry, dong2024bi, dong2024semi, dong2024text, he2016deep}.
 Given an input sample $\bm{x}$, discriminative classifiers output a categorical probability distribution $p(\bm{c}|\bm{x})$ over facial expression classes using a softmax function, where $\bm{c}$ is the category label.
-While these models excel at efficiently recognizing images, they are prone to over-confident predictions \cite{guo2017calibration}, shortcut learning \cite{geirhos2020shortcut, robinson2021can, li2025generative}, and vulnerabilities to adversarial attacks \cite{nguyen2015deep} (an example is shown in Fig. \ref{fig:motivation}).
-Recently, Li et al. \cite{li2025generative} demonstrated that discriminative classifiers tend to learn shortcuts by over-relying on spurious features rather than core, task-relevant features, leading to failures under even minor distribution shifts.
+While such models excel at efficient image recognition, they are prone to over-confident predictions \cite{guo2017calibration}, shortcut learning \cite{geirhos2020shortcut, robinson2021can, li2025generative}, and are vulnerable to adversarial attacks \cite{szegedy2014intriguing, goodfellow2015explaining} and perturbations \cite{nguyen2015deep} (an example is shown in Fig. \ref{fig:motivation}).
+Recently, Li et al. \cite{li2025generative} demonstrated that discriminative classifiers tend to learn shortcuts by over-relying on spurious features rather than core, task-relevant features, leading to failures under even slight distribution shifts.